piyuesh23/d8_articles/README.md

 ![](export_multiple_single.gif)

 ### How to synchronize configuration in a dev > stage > prod workflow?
 **P.S.** To move configuration across instances, its necessary for the components to have the same UUID.
-So, dev/stage/prod instances need to be clones of each other.
+Dev/Stage/Prod instances need to be clones of each other.

  *CMI is not built for synchronizing a component from qed42.com to example.com.*
 ![](uuid_yml.png)